episode 123

 A Note on This Episode

 "I've just listened to the episode "A peanut never forgets its shell" and your guest mentioned cooking with chicken fat.
-I assume this is due to Indonesia being a predominantly muslim country that chicken fat is used rather than the more usual lard.
+I assume this is due to Indonesia being a predominantly Muslim country where chicken fat is used rather than the more usual lard.

-I am from the neighbouring Malaysia where it's more liberal ( our government did not ban the chinese minority from practising their culture and language) and we do share the use of kecap manis. (an interesting fact: the english word "ketchup" is borrowed from the malay word "kecap / kicap") It's used in braising to add colour as well as flavour.
+I am from the neighboring Malaysia where it's more liberal (our government did not ban the Chinese minority from practicing their culture and language) and we do share the use of kecap manis. (an interesting fact: the English word "ketchup" is borrowed from the Malay word "kecap / kicap") It's used in braising to add colour as well as flavour.
 We also use it mixed with granulated sugar and chopped chillies as a dip for unripe sour mango for snacking.

 I thought you might want to know that you can render chicken fat from skins by spreading it on a baking tray and roasting it in a 200C oven for 10 - 15 mins, depending on how big the pieces of skins are.
 I do this quite often with skins from chicken thighs.
 You end up with moreish golden amber shards of crackling and lovely flavourful fat.
 I save the fat for spreading on toasts to go with soups in winter for my husband's lunches (He's English) It keeps well in a jar in the fridge.
 I've been lucky with my local butcher - he would sometimes give me chicken skins that they trim off the chicken parts that they sell.
 In return, I occasionally bake him cookies."